au-ts/libvmm/examples/virtio/README.md

 This will build the example code as well as run the QEMU command to simulate a system running the whole system.

+### Metaprogram
+Unlike the other examples, this one uses a metaprogram (meta.py) with microkit_sdf_gen to generate the System Description File (SDF) and other necessary artefacts.
+Previously, SDFs were written manually, along with C headers for sDDF-specific configurations, but this approach was tedious and error-prone.
+By leveraging microkit_sdf_gen, we can describe the system at a higher level, automating the generation of system-specific data for driver subsystems and reducing the complexity of assembling more advanced systems.

 ## Running